 Worship that is truly Christian centers on the Lord Jesus Christ, because He is worthy.
 He is worthy first of all because he is our creator (Revelation 4:11; John 1:3; Colossians 1:16), but also because he is our redeemer (Revelation 5:9-12).

 The form of worship and order of service that a church uses is sometimes called it’s “liturgy.”
-Our liturgy includes the elements of preparation, call to worship, common confession of sin, intercessory prayer, pubic offering to God, sermon, response, and benediction.
-This order is reflected in the sample Sunday bulletin we have provided on this web site.
-Additionally, on the first Sunday of each month EPC observes the Lord’s Supper, also called Communion.
-For specific information on this important part of our worship, please refer to our Frequently Asked Questions page.
+Our liturgy includes the elements of preparation, call to worship, common confession of sin, intercessory prayer, public offering to God, sermon, response, and benediction.
+We also observe Weekly the Lord’s Supper, also called Communion.